munivar/python-core/README.md

 4. Watch Video and Create Service Account and Project

-5. Update the Google Drive and Google Sheet as per requirement
+5. Update the Google Drive and Google Sheet Access Rights as per requirement

 6. for starting api
 ```bash